VTickner/odin-rock-paper-scissors/Pseudocode.md

 ## Reset game?

+- Re-initialise variables
 - Output "Do you want to play again?"
 - Get input reset answer from player using prompt
 - Set reset.toLowerCase() to match string format of 'yes'
-- reset === 'yes' ? resetGame() : "Goodbye"
+- reset === 'yes' ? game() : "Goodbye, thanks for playing!"

-## resetGame()

-- Set initial values back to initial set up of the game
-- Call game function to play the game again